DevHead-LLC/RisingPunk/mobile/recent-assessment.md

 - `battle-sequence.md` - Current technical implementation documentation
 - `intended-battle-sequence.md` - Target behavior specification
 - `battle-sequence-corrections.md` - Step-by-step correction plan with testing framework

-## Current Focus: Progressive Correction Implementation
-Our current task is to implement corrections from `battle-sequence-corrections.md` one step at a time, with manual testing after each step.
-This involves:

-1. **Step-by-step implementation**: Following the correction plan precisely
-2. **Manual testing**: User tests each correction before proceeding
-3. **Progressive validation**: Each step builds on previous ones
-4. **Regression prevention**: Forward-only progression to avoid breaking previous work

 ## Technical Foundation
 The `battle-sequence-corrections.md` document provides our implementation foundation with: